Sound Water Stewards

 Sound Water Stewards are trained volunteers working in and around Island County for a healthy, sustainable marine environment through education, science, and stewardship.

-Science- we are the 'boots on the ground' (and in the water and mud!) for many science projects - following exact protocols to guarantee the accuracy and value to scientists of the collected data.
-Pictured, our volunteers assisting the Marine Resources Committee of Island County collect data on Bull Kelp via kayaks.
+• We are the 'boots on the ground' (and in the water and mud!) for many science projects - following exact protocols to guarantee the accuracy and value to scientists of collected data.

-Explore our new interactive Project Map on our newly updated Sound Water Stewards website and learn about everything we are involved in with!
 Together we can work to protect the Salish Sea & all of its inhabitants through Education, Stewardship, and Community Science.
+Are you with us?

 Organization Data